To view and/or download the Human Rights Complaint that is before the BC Human Rights Tribunal, please click here.

 21.04.08 Meeting with Human Rights case manager about whether or not the disclosure of documents by the parties is satisfactory.
 Deadline of June 4, 2021 set for parties to (1) demand from other parties’ documents, they claim have not been disclosed, and (2) to demand particulars (more details about the claim or defense being relied on) from other parties.
 Deadline of July 2, 2021 set for production of these additional documents and particulars to be provided.

-21.05.29 Arbitrator finds that that the Return of Service is inextricably bound to the overall scheme governing residency requirements and that the appropriate jurisdiction for resolution of the Return of Service is the Human Rights Tribunal.
-The arbitrator orders that the Ministry’s action be temporarily stayed until the conclusion of the Human Rights case.
+21.04.28 Arbitrator finds that that the Return of Service is inextricably bound to the overall scheme governing residency requirements and that the appropriate jurisdiction for resolution of the Return of Service is the Human Rights Tribunal.
+The arbitrator finds that bringing this action amounts to an abuse of process.
+She orders the Ministry’s action be stayed (held in abeyance) until the conclusion of the Human Rights case.
 [In the event, that the human rights action is unsuccessful, the Ministry’s case will proceed pursuant to the Arbitration Act.]

-21.11.04 Ministry files another action pursuant to the Arbitration Act against Dr. Pooyan seeking to try and enforce the return of service contract, despite this issue of the validity of the return of service contract being part of the Human Rights case, and despite having a live action in the Arbitration forum which has been ordered stayed pending determination of the human rights action.
+21.11.04 Ministry files another Notice to Arbitrate pursuant to the Arbitration Act against Dr. Pooyan seeking to try and enforce the return of service contract in a new action, despite this issue of the validity of the return of service contract being part of the Human Rights case, and despite having a live action in the Arbitration forum which has been ordered stayed pending determination of the human rights action.
+Dr. Pooyan brings an action in BC Supreme Court to dismiss this action as a further abuse of process and seeks an order that the Ministry stop this type of harassment.
+The Ministry does not respond and appears to have abandoned this second Notice to Arbitrate.